 One of the biggest reasons fans are suspicious of Walt Disney World delaying its reopening, is that it has already happened in Disneyland.

-In fact, the news just broke tonight that Disneyland is officially postponing the originally planned July 17 opening to a currently unknown date.
+In fact, Disneyland has officially postponed the originally planned July 17 opening to a currently unknown date.

-Before we assume the same thing is automatically going to happen to Disney World, the situations are a bit different.
-California like Florida has seen record numbers of new cases over the last week and the authorities have decided that they cannot give permission to reopen by July 4 as was originally proposed.
+Before we assume something similar could automatically happen to Disney World, the situations are a bit different.
+California like Florida has seen record numbers of new cases over the last weeks and the authorities have decided that they cannot give permission to reopen by July 4 as was originally proposed.

-Disneyland obviously needs time to call back its workers, so if they won’t know by July 4, there is no way they would be ready to reopen the parks by July 17.
+Disneyland obviously needs time to call back its workers, and until they know when they can reopen, there is no way they start calling back thousands of Cast Members to work.

-Florida is a different beast as the Governor and the other local authorities there have been extremely aggressive in their reopening plan, so it is unlikely that they will be the ones to force Disney’s hand.
+Florida is a different beast as the Governor and the other local authorities there have been extremely aggressive in their reopening plan, so it is unlikely that they will be the ones to force Disney’s hand to close.

-If Walt Disney World does not reopen July 11 like planned, it will likely have to be because The Walt Disney Company has decided it’s in everyone’s best interests to wait.
+If Walt Disney World does ever re-close, it will likely have to be because The Walt Disney Company has decided it’s in everyone’s best interests to wait.